HumanCellAtlas/data-store/README.md

 #### Running tests

-Some tests require the Elasticsearch service to be running on the local system:

-Run: `elasticsearch`
+Set the environment variable DSS_TEST_ES_PATH to the path of your elasticsearch binary.
 Then to perform the data store tests:

 Run `make test` in the top-level `data-store` directory.